PraneethVasa/StockOptimus/README.md

-# StockOptima: The Future of Commodities Forecasting
+# StockOptimas: The Future of Commodities Forecasting
 ## Project Overview:
 Stock Optimus is an LSTM-based deep learning model designed for accurate prediction and forecasting of prices for 22 essential food commodities across India.
 The model is powered by real-time data collected from 550 price reporting centers nationwide, ensuring precise and reliable forecasts tailored to the unique market dynamics of India.
 This project incorporates data on weather conditions, seasonality, and market trends to support timely and informed decision-making by officials.

 ## Key Features:
 **High-Accuracy Forecasting:** The LSTM model provides accurate predictions based on historical and current market data.
 **Real-Time Data Integration:** Utilizes live data from official sources, ensuring forecasts reflect actual market conditions across India.
 **Weather Data Integration:** Includes real-time weather conditions via an API to account for potential natural calamities affecting prices.
 **Visual Dashboard:** A user-friendly interface with comprehensive visualizations for quick analysis of price trends and forecasts.